acemod/ACE3/docs/wiki/framework/arsenal-framework.md

 Both of them are optional.

 - `baseWeapon`: Class name that is used to display an item in the arsenal.
-This property can be applied to any weapon or weapon attachment in "CfgWeapons".
+This property can be applied to any weapon or weapon attachment in `CfgWeapons`.
+- `ACE_isUnique`: Classes in `CfgMagazines` with this property set to `1` will be treated and shown by the Arsenal as Misc.
+Items.
+Used for items with attached data that needs to be kept track of, such as Notepads or Spare Barrels.

 ## 4. Default loadouts